2020 is just about over. And good riddance! It’s been a year for the history books, in all the worst ways.

 Jesus once said, “Blessed are those who mourn, for they will be comforted” (Matthew 5:4).
 Ironically enough, when we acknowledge that our hurts and losses matter, that’s when the pain they inflict begins to heal.

 When we pretend that our hurts and losses don't matter, that's when they weigh us down and begin to control us.
-Click To Tweet
+Share on X4.
+Resolve To Stay Hopeful.

 As you look to the future, maintain a healthy sense of optimism.
 This is what New Year’s resolutions are all about!
 While this year may have dealt you a bad hand, the difficulties of your past or present don’t need to define your outlook on the future.